Bible translation is an incredible ministry, essential to the purposes of God and for His church as it expands to the ends of the earth.

 In Exodus 3:14, God declares “I am who I am.”
 In the Chadian Arabic Bible, this declaration is rendered with a clarifying statement, without any parentheses to indicate that it is not in the source: “I am He, meaning I am God the Eternal.”

-These strategies for handling implicit information in the Chadian Arabic Bible may indicate a broader move to add more and more implicit information to the text of Scripture.
-When perceived benefit to the reader is a principal requirement for adding information to the text, it is inevitable that translators will explore new ways of benefiting their readers.
+These strategies for handling implicit information in the Chadian Arabic Bible are indicative of a broader move to add more and more implicit information to the text of Scripture.
+When perceived benefit to the reader is a principal requirement for adding information to the text, it is inevitable that translators will explore new ways of “benefiting” their readers.

 5. Everyone must have a translation that follows these beliefs and practices.